arashgmn/PCSC2017_Group2/README.md

 Finally, the method below, will return an array which contains the value of the integral in the first element and the evaluated error in the second one:
 1. Integrator(): computes integral with respective method

+One can find a good example in the main() file.